Hacker culture: Ethics and principles

 Hacker ethics are concerned primarily with sharing, openness, collaboration, and engaging in the hands-on imperative.

-Linus Torvalds, one of the leaders of the open source movement (known primarily for developing the Linux kernel), has noted in the book The Hacker Ethic that these principles have evolved from the known Protestant ethics and incorporates the spirits of capitalism, as introduced in the early 20th century by Max Weber.
+Linus Torvalds, one of the leaders of the open source movement (known primarily for developing the Linux kernel), has noted in the book The Hacker Ethic that these principles have evolved from the known Protestant ethics and incorporate the spirits of capitalism, as introduced in the early 20th century by Max Weber.

 Hack value is the notion used by hackers to express that something is worth doing or is interesting.
 This is something that hackers often feel intuitively about a problem or solution.

 An aspect of hack value is performing feats for the sake of showing that they can be done, even if others think it is difficult.
 Using things in a unique way outside their intended purpose is often perceived as having hack value.
 Examples are using a dot matrix impact printer to produce musical notes, using a flatbed scanner to take ultra-high-resolution photographs or using an optical mouse as barcode reader.

 A solution or feat has "hack value" if it is done in a way that has finesse, cleverness or brilliance, which makes creativity an essential part of the meaning.
 For example, picking a difficult lock has hack value; smashing it does not.
 As another example, proving Fermat's Last Theorem by linking together most of modern mathematics has hack value; solving a combinatorial problem by exhaustively trying all possibilities does not.
 Hacking is not using process of elimination to find a solution; it's the process of finding a clever solution to a problem.